ryancrum/bifrost/README.md

 ### UTF-8

 Bifröst will advertise UTF8 support to clients if enabled with {utf8, true} in startup options.
-If advertised, it is up to implementation to encode data as required.
+If advertised, it is up to the implementation to encode data as required.

 ### Contributions